 Upcoding is the practice of using billing or revenue codes that describe more extensive services than those actually performed or documented, as defined by the Centers for Medicare & Medicaid Services (CMS).

-Health care providers should, consistent with standard industry practice, select the CPT code that best represents the level of service performed when submitting claims for payment.
+Health care professionals should, consistent with standard industry practice, select the CPT code that best represents the level of service performed when submitting claims for payment.

 E&M upcoding evaluation process